5k-mirrors/poe-live-search-manager/README.md

 ## Side effects

-- PoE needs to run in windowed or windowed fullscreen mode for the notifications to show
+- PoE needs to run in windowed or windowed fullscreen mode for the notifications to show ingame
 - Your clipboard will be altered with every new notification regardless whether you have any other content on it

 ## Installation and usage